-Group

-1,166,115

-(69,415)

-1,096,700

-(2,104)

-1,094,596
+Group Gross carrying amount before modification 1,166,115 Loss allowance before modification (69,415) Net amortised cost before modification 1,096,700 Modification loss due to covid moratoria (2,104) Net amortised cost after modification 1,094,596

 In the case of credit card and overdraft loans interest charged during the moratoria period should be refunded to the debtors in amount determined as a difference between the charged interest and a premoratoria personal loan interest at 11,99%.
 The Bank has managed this government measure as loan agreement modification in the financial statements.